 The collaboration between Learning Partners and the Dallas Independent School District (ISD) is a case study of a broad-based arts education partnership in the Dallas, Texas, community that incorporates culturally-based programming.
 Learning Partners is a nationally recognized collaboration formed by community leaders to provide high-quality arts and cultural activities to all ISD elementary students each year.
 The program unites Dallas ISD, the City of Dallas Office of Arts and Culture, and more than 100 arts, science, and cultural organizations and teaching artists.
 Funding from various departments in Dallas ISD allows every elementary student in the district to receive money or allocations for the procurement of fine arts and community arts programming provided by partners that are connected through a web-based tool that is managed by local nonprofit partner, Big Thought (Big Thought 2022).

 Learning Partners serves 70,489 students annually through 264,340 student learning hours.
 In surveys of educators, 91% rate Learning Partners as meeting or exceeding expectations and 94% say that Learning Partner programs successfully align with Texas Essential Knowledge and Skills Standards (TEKS) (Big Thought 2023).
-The data shows the success seen is due to the from its inception until now.
+The data shows the success seen is due to the program's collaborative, relevant, and cultural nature from its inception until now.

 Learning Partners consist of an array of program providers, who may be organizations or individuals, and who go through a vetting process for safety, curriculum rigor, and connections to state educational requirements known as Texas Essential Knowledge and Skills Standards (TEKS).
 They facilitate and deliver their own culturally specific programming through hands-on experiences to the students..